plone/documentation/docs/i18n-l10n/contributing-translations.md

 Weblate doesn't create such changelog entry and its po style guide does not match the one of Volto, so to merge the changes coming to weblate, a maintainer has to do the following:

-- Clone the `translations-18.x.x` branch from the Volto repository
+- Checkout the `translations-18.x.x` branch from the Volto repository.
-- Add a changelog file in the `news` folder with the relevant entry
+- Add a change log file in the `packages/volto/news` folder.
-- Run `make i18n` to reformat the po files.
+- Run `make i18n` to reformat the `.po` files.
-- Push back the changes to GitHub and wait to the CI checks to success.
+- Commit and push the changes to GitHub.
-- Merge the pull request when the checks are green.
+- When all CI checks succeed, then merge the pull request.

 (contributing-plone-core-translations-support-label)=